 - ½ cup old-fashioned oats

-- In a large bowl beat together the butter, sugars, and peanut butter until fluffy.
+- In a large bowl beat together the butter, sugars, and peanut butter until creamy and no lumps remain.

 - Mix in the egg and vanilla.

-- Form the dough into balls about 1 - 1.5 tablespoons in size and place 2 inches apart on a lined cookie sheet.
+- Form the dough into balls about with about 1 - 1.5 tablespoons each.
+They'll be about the size of a ping pong ball.
+Place 2 inches apart on a lined cookie sheet.
+Do not flatten.

-- Bake for 8-10 minutes or until the tops are just set.
+- Bake 1 sheet at a time for 9-12 minutes in the middle of the oven, or until the tops are just set.